0atman/noboilerplate/scripts/40-compiler-driven-development.md

 - types and syntax don't get shipped, but they improve our code with feedback, too
 - You don't deploy your test suite into production, nor bundle it onto the user's device
 - and compilers, by definition, do the same, they compile out all the advanced types when building the executable
-- neither tests no types remain in the code that you ship to the user
+- neither tests nor types remain in the code that you ship to the user

 - you don't HAVE to write tests, I'm sure you know a few cowboys and girls who proudly say they don't test their code